 (b) All IADVL life members of the Association, including PLM, ALM and International Life Members, are eligible to be delegates of DERMACON.
 Only IADVL members can register as delegates.
-All other applications for non-member registration shall be asked to submit proof of MCI /national medical registration and shall be charged50% higher registration than member registrations
+All other applications for non-member registration shall be asked to submit proof of MCI /national medical registration and shall be charged50% higher registration than member registrations.
+AFDG members may be given a full refund of the DERMACON registration/delegate fee if cancellation is due to the exigencies of military service.
+They can avail spot registration at the early bird rate.